janaipakos/react-d3-data-viz/README.md

-# Money Laundering with React and D3
+# Data Visualization with React and D3
-Histogram in React and D3 showing domestic money laundering amounts.
+Histogram in React and D3 showing developer salaries by state and year.

 ## Demo site:
 [https://jamesanaipakos.com/money-laundering-chart](https://jamesanaipakos.com/money-laundering-chart)